 Measure bath salt into a large bowl.

 Store in a jar with a tight-fitting lid.
-As a scrub, use approximately 1 tablespoon once a week.
+As a scrub, use approximately 1 Tablespoon once a week.
 As a bath soak, use as often as desired.
-This recipe fills a 4 oz glass jar.
+This recipe fills a 4-oz glass jar.
+As far as shelf life goes, this sat for at least 6 months on my shelf without issue.

-Half of DIYers would take this salt scrub, apply it directly to the skin and scrub away.
-The other half would measure the salt scrub into a bath tub and soak their worries away.
+Half of DIYers would take this salt scrub, apply it directly to the skin, and scrub away in circular motions.
+The other half would measure the salt scrub into a bathtub and soak in the anti-inflammatory properties.

 But I needed something more middle of the road… definitely abrasive to scrub off the dirt and grime, but not when every last square inch is covered… You know, something for when we’re just a “normal” amount of dirty.

-My solution is to add a homemade salt scrub to my typical body wash to create a nourishing, homemade exfoliating body wash!
+My solution is to add homemade exfoliating scrubs to my typical body wash to create a nourishing, homemade exfoliating body wash!

-Buying bath salts in bulk is the most affordable option, and when you combine it with olive oil (50¢), you’ve got a homemade salt scrub (and a frugal gift!) for less than $1.40!
+Buying bath salts in bulk is the most affordable option, and when you combine it with olive oil, you’ve got a homemade exfoliating scrub (and a frugal gift!) for just a few dollars!

 Hi,